Home » Carlita Yvette Gentry Lohmeier, 56: Went To The Store & Never Returned Home

 At the time of her disappearance, Carlita was 5 foot 4 inches and weighed 107 pounds.
 She was wearing a short jacket, blue jeans, and red medium-length crocodile boots.
 She has gray hair, brown eyes, and a small scar in the center of her forehead.
 Her right earlobe is split from where an earring was pulled out.
 She liked wearing hairpieces and dark-colored wigs.
 She was also known for using the last name “Patterson.”

-Anyone with information regarding Carlita’s missing person case is urged to contact the Detroit Police Department at 313-596-5240.
-Please share this story to continue the conversation about Carlita’s disappearance.
+Anyone with information regarding Carlita’s missing person case is urged to contact the Detroit Police Department at 313-596-5240 or their local authorities.
+The agency case number is MP01.